Aiven-Labs/pgvector-find-faces-talk/slides/notes.rst

 The obligatory collage
 ----------------------

-So here's a collage of found photos, laid out to mostly hide other people:
+So here's a collage of more of the found photos, laid out to mostly hide other people:

 .. image:: images/CrabWeekPhotoCollage.jpg
    :width: 80%